Announcing the Founding of the

 PUBLIC SERVICE, DANGEROUS SERVICE

-Despite its perceived generous benefits and job security, a public service career can often be challenging and even dangerous.
-The exhibits in this wing – Security, Fire and Emergency Management, Military Service, Public Safety and Law Enforcement, Criminal Justice and Investigative Services – celebrate those public servants willing to place themselves in harm’s way in order to facilitate the safe and efficient functioning of the public sphere.
-Some public service occupations that might be stereotyped as "safe" will also have dedicated spaces in this gallery, occupations such as: teaching, librarianship, nursing, public health providers, and postal service employees.
+A public service career can often be challenging and even dangerous despite its perceived benefits and job security.
+The exhibits in this wing; Security, Fire and Emergency Management, Military Service, Public Safety and Law Enforcement, Criminal Justice, and Investigative Services – celebrate those public servants willing to place themselves in harm’s way to facilitate the safe and efficient functioning of the public sphere.
+Some public service occupations that might be stereotyped as "safe" will also have dedicated spaces in this gallery, such as teaching, librarianship, nursing, public health providers, and postal service employees.

 EXHIBIT SPOTLIGHT: